 From the Philippines, Joe was taken to Brisbane, Australia, before returning to San Francisco where he was a patient at Letterman General Hospital and returned to Angel Island and Ft.
 McDowell.
 He was next a patient at Hoff General Hospital in Santa Barabra and was allowed to leave the hospital to visit his younger brother, James, who lived in Portland, Oregon.

 Joseph Lamkin returned to Brainerd and found the hardest part about returning home was that since he was under military restrictions, he could not answer the questions – from families – he was asked about the other members of the company.
-He reenlisted in the military on January 31, 1946, at Fort Knox, Kentucky, where he attended officer candidate school and commissioned a second lieutenant.
-He left the military and retired to San Antonio, Texas.
+He reenlisted in the military on January 31, 1946, at Fort Knox, Kentucky, where he attended officer candidate school and commissioned a second lieutenant, and was promoted to First Lieutenant.
+He married Jayne Lea Culpepper on May 5, 1959, before he left the military in 1964 and retired to San Antonio, Texas.

 Joseph Lamkin passed away on July 18, 1965, after being found unconscious in his swimming pool.
 He was buried at Fort Sam Houston National Cemetery, San Antonio, Texas, in Section: W Site: 3350.